 The -d command enabled debug messages on standard error.
 These are probably only of interest to repocutter developers.

-The -i command sets the inmput source to a specified filename.
-This is primary useful when running the program under a debugger.
+The -i command sets the input source to a specified filename.
+This is primarilseey useful when running the program under a debugger.